 Article VIII.
 Finance

-The Society shall be operated exclusively for educational purposes and shall be exempt from taxation under Section 501(a) and described in Section 501(c)(3) in the Internal Revenue Code.
-No part of its net earnings shall insure to the benefit of any private individual except that reasonable compensation shall be paid for services actually rendered.
+The Society is operated exclusively for educational purposes and is exempt from taxation under Section 501(a) and described in Section 501(c)(3) in the Internal Revenue Code.
+No part of its net earnings will benefit any private individual except for reasonable compensation paid for services rendered.

-All fees, donations, grants, and other types of financial income shall be expended for the purposes of this Society.
+All fees, donations, grants, and other types of financial income will be expended for the Society’s purpose.

 Article IX.
 Amendments

-A. A written amendment shall be submitted to the Executive Director at least thirty days prior to the National* Convention.
+A. A proposed written amendment must be submitted to the Chief Executive Officer at least thirty (30) days prior to the International Convention.

-B. The amendment shall then be presented at the National* Convention for discussion and possible approval.
-Tentative approval shall require a two-thirds vote of the delegates present at the National* Convention.
+B. If the proposed amendment is approved by at least three-fourths vote of the Board of Directors, the amendment will then be presented at the International Convention for discussion and possible approval.
+Tentative approval will require a three-fourths vote of the delegates present at the International Convention.

-C. If a tentative approval is passed at the convention, the amendment shall be submitted thereafter to the local chapters for consideration.
+C. If a tentative approval is passed at the convention, the amendment will be submitted thereafter to the local chapters for consideration.
+A three-fourths affirmative vote by all local chapters voting will approve the amendment.

-A. A proposed change in the Bylaws shall be submitted to the Executive Director by any active chapter, national* officer, or member of the Board of Directors at least thirty days prior to the regular annual meeting of the Board of Directors.
+A. A proposed change in the Bylaws must be submitted to the Chief Executive Officer by any active chapter, International Officer, or member of the Board of Directors at least thirty (30) days prior to a meeting of the Board of Directors.

-B. Approval of any proposed change in Bylaws shall require a three-fourths vote of the Board of Directors.
+B. Approval of any proposed change in Bylaws will require a three-fourths vote of the Board of Directors.

 Chapter I. Membership